itislu/42free/README.md

 ## Usage

-Use 42free by running the `42free` command followed by any amount of directories or files you want to free the space of.
+- Use 42free by running the `42free` command followed by any amount of directories or files you want to free the space of.

-The arguments can be specified as absolute or relative paths.
+- The arguments can be specified as absolute or relative paths.
-42free will automatically detect if the given argument is the source you want to move, or the destination you want to move the source to.

-Closing all programs first will help to avoid errors during the move.
+- Closing all programs first will help to avoid errors during the move.

 ```bash
 42free target1 [target2 ...]